Sofiag8/holberton-system_engineering-devops/README.md

-Working with Shell Basics with some requirements about editor, scripts, new lines, binbash, README, and chmod \n
+Working with Shell Basics with some requirements about editor, scripts, new lines, binbash, README, and chmod